hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 	$ vim salmon_all_samples.sbatch

-Let's start our script with a shebang line followed by SBATCH directives which describe the resources we are requesting from O2.
+Let's start our script with a s**hebang line followed by SBATCH directives which describe the resources we are requesting from O2**.
 We will ask for 6 cores and take advantage of Salmon's multi-threading capabilities.
 Note that we also removed the `--reservation` from our SBATCH options.
 This is because we expect it to run overnight and do not want to run the chance of any problems since the reservation was set aside for class time.

-Next we can create a for loop to iterate over all FASTQ samples.
+Next we can **create a for loop to iterate over all FASTQ samples**.
 Inside the loop we will create a variable that stores the prefix we will use for naming output files, then we run Salmon.
-Note, that we are adding a couple of new parameters.
-First, since we are multi-threading with 6 cores we will use `-p 6`.
+Note, that we are **adding a couple of new parameters**.
+First, since we are **multithreading** with 6 cores we will use `-p 6`.
 Another new parameter we have added is called `--numBootstraps`.
 Salmon has the ability to optionally compute bootstrapped abundance estimates. **Bootstraps are required for estimation of technical variance**.
 Bootstrapping essentially takes a different sub-sample of reads for each bootstapping run for estimating the transcript abundances.
 The technical variance is the variation in transcript abundance estimates calculated for each of the different sub-samplings (or bootstraps).
 We will discuss this in more detail when we talk about transcript-level differential exporession analysis.

 The final script is shown below: